-First, the ENACT Partners call for policy and practice-level support towards integration of actions on climate change, biodiversity loss and land degradation to support human well-being, in line with the UNFCCC COP28 Joint Statement on Climate, Nature and People, led by the UNFCCC COP28 Presidency, CBD COP15 Presidency, and chairs of 10 global partnerships including ENACT.
+First, the ENACT Partners call for actual, policy and practice-level support towards integration of actions on climate change, biodiversity loss and land degradation to support human well-being.
+ENACT is taking an initial step towards this in its central role within the COP28 Joint Statement on Climate, Nature and People, led by the UNFCCC COP28 Presidency, CBD COP15 Presidency and chairs of 10 global partnerships including ENACT.

-Second, ENACT Partners recognise that funding and investment to support an integrated approach must be increased to realise the full potential of NbS.
+Second, ENACT Partners recognise that funding and investment to support an integrated approach must not only be increased but also be enhanced to ensure the full potential of NbS.

-Finally, ENACT Partners emphasise that all NbS must ensure inclusive decision making, and should therefore emerge from policy processes and investment decisions that have a corresponding level of inclusion to achieve maximum equitable and socially just outcomes.
+Finally, ENACT Partners emphasise that all NbS must ensure inclusive decision-making, and should therefore emerge from policy processes and investment decisions that have a corresponding level of inclusion to achieve maximum equitable and socially just outcomes.

-The cross-sectoral and multi-scaled convening efforts of the ENACT Partnership, channelled into focused bridge-building across the Rio Conventions, is one step towards achieving this objective.
-The organisation of the ENACT Workstreams, to kick off in 2024 with sufficient resourcing, will be a concrete step in furthering this work.
+The cross-sectoral and multi-scaled convening efforts of the ENACT Partnership, channelled into focused bridge-building across the Rio Conventions is one step towards achieving this objective.
+The organisation of the ENACT workstreams, to kick off in 2024 if sufficient resourcing is achieved, will be a concrete step in furthering this work.

-As we advance through the complex terrain of sustainable development, it is clear that no single entity or convention can address the challenges we face alone.
-It is through forging meaningful connections, fostering dialogue, and embracing holistic approaches that we can truly unlock the full potential of NbS and advance the objectives of the Rio Conventions.
+As we navigate the complex terrain of sustainable development, it is clear that no single entity or convention can address the challenges we face alone.
+It is through forging meaningful connections, fostering dialogue and embracing holistic approaches that we can truly unlock the full potential of NbS and advance the objectives of the Rio Conventions.
 We extend our deepest gratitude to all those who have contributed to this endeavour by becoming an ENACT Partner.
 It is through your dedication and commitment that we continue to strive towards a future where nature thrives, societies flourish, and our planet is resilient for generations to come.